 Rublix team members recently converged with some of Canada’s brightest young minds by sponsoring the University of Calgary’s CMS Regional Math Camp.
 Co-Founder Pete Danihel, along with Rhys Boulanger and Shane Moser of Rublix, treated the advanced math students to an inspiring presentation on how to successfully navigate through the technology industry.
-They also treated them to a little surprise.
+They also handed out a little surprised to all of them.

 The 7th to 9th-grade mathematics students attended the CMS Math Camp by invitation.
 During their week-long stay at the University of Calgary campus, they participated in a collaboration-based curriculum steeped in math and networking activities, as well as problem-solving and mathematical enrichment topics.

 Rublix Development and its flagship platform, HedgeTrade, are dedicated to giving back to the community.
 And there’s no better place to start than right in the heart of Calgary’s dense business district, not far from the Rublix Calgary offices.
 According to CEO and Co-Founder, Dave Waslen, pairing the CMS Math Camp students with the Rublix team was a great match:

 “At Rublix, we’re striving to be business leaders and role models in the blockchain space.
 So we understand the importance of cultivating a strong network both locally and internationally.
 Additionally, our team is deeply entrenched in web and blockchain development, data analytics and engineering.
 We saw this as the perfect way to share how important the job of a mathematician is, and the many opportunities that are out there.
 It was our small way of giving something back and encouraging the next generation.”